Doxuno

 DEMAND AND ENFORCEMENT

-The Landlord may enforce this guarantee against the Guarantor upon the Tenant's failure to perform any guaranteed obligation.
+The Landlord may enforce this guarantee against the Guarantor on the Tenant's failure to perform any guaranteed obligation.
 The Guarantor waives any right to require the Landlord first to exhaust remedies against the Tenant or to realise any other security before proceeding against the Guarantor, and acknowledges that this guarantee is enforceable by action in debt or damages in accordance with the ordinary principles of contract law of England and Wales.
-The Guarantor's liability shall not be affected by the insolvency, death or incapacity of the Tenant, nor by any disclaimer by a trustee in bankruptcy or liquidator.
+Subject to clause referring to the death of the Tenant below, the Guarantor's liability shall not be affected by the insolvency or incapacity of the Tenant, nor by any disclaimer by a trustee in bankruptcy or liquidator.

 3.